PORTLAND -- A man was arrested in connection to the alleged attack of a hiker on a popular Southwest Portland trail Sunday morning.

 She said the man held onto her for a moment, but ran away when she kept screaming.

-Other hikers came to help her, but the man was already gone.
+Other hikers came to help her, but the suspect was already gone.

 "Within 10 seconds people came, people had cell phones out people were very supportive and concerned obviously," Dickson said.